 Cats and Dairy Products

 The famous photo of a farmer shooting milk directly from the cow’s udder into the waiting mouths of thirsty barn cats is adorable.
 However, it is also misleading.
-Cats have long been associated with milk and many people still give their cats a saucer of milk as a treat.
+Cats have long been associated with milk, and many people still think about giving their cats a saucer of milk as a treat.
 Unfortunately, dairy can cause extreme discomfort for adult cats.

 Kittens can drink milk without problems.
-They are born with high levels of lactase, an enzyme that helps them digest their mother’s milk more easily.
-However, once they reach about 12 weeks of age, their ability to digest lactose decreases.
-Even though your cat may still like the taste of milk, giving any dairy products to them after this time might cause stomach problems.
+Their tiny bodies still produce lactase, an enzyme produced in nursing mammals’ small intestines that enables them to digest their mother’s milk.
+However, once they reach about 4–7 weeks of age, their lactase activity decreases and with it, their ability to digest lactose.
+Nature is wise, though, as this coincides with the weaning period of kittens.
+Even though your cat may still like the taste of milk, giving any dairy products to them after this time will most likely cause digestive problems.

 Yogurt and Cats

 Yogurt is different from other dairy products because it is made by using cultures to ferment the milk.
-This process breaks down some of the enzymes in the milk, like lactose, into smaller compounds.
+This process breaks down some of the sugars in the milk, like lactose, into smaller compounds, glucose and galactose.
 These compounds are easier to digest than the lactose found in regular milk.
 Because of this, yogurt may not cause the same digestive problems in cats that other dairy products do.

 However, this doesn’t necessarily mean that it is a good idea to share yogurt with your cat.
-There is some debate in the veterinary community about this, but the majority seem to agree that any potential nutritional benefits are minimal and not worth the potential for weight gain and stomach upset.
+Some of the lactose will still be present in the yogurt.
+Greek yogurt has less lactose than regular yogurt, so some vets think that a spoonful of Greek yogurt is okay to offer to a cat.
+However, there is debate in the veterinary community about this, and the majority seem to agree that any potential nutritional benefits are minimal and not worth the risk of discomfort and digestive distress.

 Preparing Yogurt for Cats

-If you do decide to give your cat a little bit of yogurt now and then, there are some things you need to be careful of.
-First, the yogurt should only be the plain and unsweetened variety.
+If you do decide to give your cat a bit of yogurt now and then, there are a few things that you need to be careful of.
+First, the yogurt should ideally be Greek yogurt or at the very least, be the plain and unsweetened variety of regular yogurt.
 Artificial flavorings can be harmful to your cat.
 Many yogurts are also sweetened with artificial sweeteners.
 These can be dangerous for cats and should never be given to them in any form.

 Second, you should not give your cat more than a tiny bit of yogurt.
 The more they have, the greater the possibility that they will have stomach troubles afterward.

 Along with the potential for digestive problems, too much yogurt, or any treat, can lead to weight gain.
-An overweight cat will develop more health problems throughout its lifetime than a cat that remains at a healthy weight, including heart disease, diabetes, certain cancers, and mobility problems.
+An overweight cat will develop more health problems throughout their lifetime than a cat that remains at a healthy weight, including an increased risk of developing heart disease, diabetes, certain cancers, and mobility problems.

 Your cat does not need extra calories from foods like yogurt.
 High-quality cat food will provide them with the nutrition they need without the risks.